 Public Sector Equality Duty 3.
 Foster Good relations between people who share a protected characteristic and those who do not Performance Measure HSCP Outcome 7 Positive attitudes and interactions with everyone, regardless of their characteristics, are 7.1 Through our commissioned services monitor participation levels for people with different 7.1a All third sector community engagement contracts will be equality proofed to ensure explicit reference to the need to engage with protected characteristic groups. increased among employees, service users and characteristics.
-7.1b Volunteers reflect the population profile/service user profile communities 7.2 Increase the understanding of Carer Reference Group members about enhancing 7.2a Participants in Carers Renference Group participate in equality training and increase their understanding of their responsibilities. good relations between people who share a protected characteristic and those who do not.
+7.1b Volunteers reflect the population profile/service user profile communities understanding of Carer Reference Group members about enhancing understanding of Carer Reference Group members 7.2a Participants in Carers Renference Group participate in equality training and increase their understanding of their responsibilities.
 7.2b Monitoring of disaggregated data in relation to community participation.